-This week’s poem is ‘Siesta’ by Al-Saddiq Al-Raddi from Sudan.
-The poem is read first in English translation by Sarah Maguire and then in Arabic by Saddiq himself.
+This week’s poem is by Coral Bracho from Mexico.
+The poem is read first in English translation by Katherine Pierpoint and then in Spanish by Coral herself.

 Listen to ‘Poem of the Nile’ by Al-Saddiq Al-Raddi, read in English by the poet Mark Ford and in Arabic by the Saddiq himself, with a short introduction from Sarah Maguire, founder the PTC.